5 most common Botox complications

 • Registration – Is your practitioner officially registered as a healthcare professional with the General Medical Council (GMC), the Nursing and Midwifery Council (NMC), or another recognised UK body?

-• Experience – How many Botox treatments does this person perform each year?
-Ask about their specific experience with the treatment you want.
+• Experience – How many Botox treatments does this practitioner perform each year?
+Ask about their specific experience with the treatment you are considering.

 • Reviews – Read feedback from other patients.
-Pay special attention to stories about complications and how the clinic handled them.
+Pay particular attention to experiences involving complications and how they were managed.

 Key questions to ask: